The Curse of the Living Corpse: Plot

 The police arrive, and Phillip informs him that the family believes Rufus was buried alive.
 The lawyer agrees and says that Rufus will now be totally insane.
 Phillip and the rest of the family give the police Rufus's description, and the police vow to find him.
 After Abigail has a panic attack, Phillip stays with her on her request, but then ducks out to get a drink, which he shares with one of the policemen.
 They get drunk, and Phillip tells him that Abigail has a morbid fear of fire.
 The masked figure later enters Abigail's room, chloroforms her, binds her to the bed—and sets her aflame.
 The family is unable to save her.
 The men then search with dogs, leaving Vivian and Deborah at the house.

 Seth enters the crypt, apologizing for failing in his task of lighting the torches.
 He attempts to do so, and is murdered when the figure pulls a sword from the cane, fulfilling the will's threat he would die in the crypt.
 Deborah convinces Vivian that they should dress up for Phillip and Robert.
 Phillip and Robert wander from the search party and Robert finds Seth's corpse.

 The masked killer knocks out the policeman on guard and then strangles Vivian while she's bathing.
 Deborah walks in, and the masked killer drags her away to the bog.
 Robert chases after them.
 The killer is revealed to be Phillip, upset with his treatment by his father and the rest of the family, the forgotten child.
 Phillip says he did not wish to kill her, but must now.
 Robert arrives and the two fight.
 Robert gains the upper hand, and Phillip sinks into the bog—dying as the will foretold.

 Robert and Deborah leave happily.
 The two policemen decide to share Phillip's remaining booze, while lamenting over his ability to commit all the murders.
 They discover that the alcohol was merely tea, and that Phillip was not an alcoholic at all, just playing one so he could get away with the crimes.

 Cast

 Production

 In a May 8, 1963 issue of Variety, it was reported that actor Del Tenney and drive-in theater tycoon Alan V. Iselin would begin Iselin-Tenney Productions with two films: The Curse of the Living Corpse and a film that was under development titled Invasion of the Zombies.
 Candace Hilligoss spoke about her role in the film, stating she was invited by Tenney who was a stage actor and invited her to work on the film.
 Hilligoss stated she got Roy Scheider the role in the film as the two had done shows together in repertory theater in Washington, D.C.
 Hilligoss suggested Scheider the role in the film as the villain, which Tenney agreed with, stating that Scheider looked like George C. Scott.
+Robert Verberkmoes was the art director for the film.

 The film was shot in Stamford, Connecticut.